Medina Spirit could lose Ky. Derby win; track bans Baffert - WTMJ

 Medina Spirit is expected to run in the Preakness on Saturday, barring some abrupt change in plans or a decision from officials at Pimlico or Maryland’s racing commission that would prevent him from entering the second jewel of the Triple Crown.

-Officials from 1/ST Racing, which operates Pimlico, and the Maryland Jockey Club said Sunday they would consult with state authorities and that “any decision regarding the entry of Medina Spirit in the 146th Preakness Stakes will be made after review of the facts.”
+Officials from 1/ST Racing, a branding arm of the Stronach Group that owns and operates Pimlico, and the Maryland Jockey Club said Sunday they would consult with state authorities and that “any decision regarding the entry of Medina Spirit in the 146th Preakness Stakes will be made after review of the facts.”
+Officials rescheduled the post position draw for Tuesday afternoon, moving it back a day in light of the uncertainty.

 “I got the biggest gut-punch in racing for something that I didn’t do,” Baffert said of the failed drug test.
 “And it’s disturbing.
 It’s an injustice to the horse. … I don’t know what’s going on in racing right now, but there’s something not right.
 I don’t feel embarrassed.
 I feel like I was wronged.
 We’re going to do our own investigation.
 We’re going to be transparent with the racing commission, like we’ve always been.